 Minor in Game Design

 The Game Design Minor is a 16-credit minor that provides students with a well-rounded education in the design, production, and study of games.
 The minor covers introductory courses in all aspects of game design and development, including non-digital game design, game scholarship, programming for games, and digital game production.
 Our minors have gone on to work in the game industry, become game scholars or critics, and to enrich their future careers with a deep literacy in this vital form of cultural expression.

 OART-UT 1600 Games 101

-- A minimum of 12 additional credits of Game Center courses, for example a minor could be Games 101 and:
+A minimum of 12 additional credits of any other Game Center courses, for example a minor could be Games 101 and:

 OART-UT 1605 Intro to Game Design